TianyiY/Interview-practice/README.md

 # Interview-practice
-technical interview practice
+codes of some technical interview questions

-Several technical interview problems by coding
+Q1: Knuth-Morris-Pratt algorithm for string matching

-Q1: Knuth-Morris-Pratt algorithm
+Q2: Find the longest palindrome in a string
-Q2: find the longest palindrome in a string
+Q3: Implement minimum spaning tree on graph